top of page

 ③苔花台(taikatai)

-At ② 名残ヶ原 (nagorigahara) we took the alternative route (right at the fork instead) which lead to some spectacular, rocky cliff faces and rock formations.
+At ② 名残ヶ原 (nagorigahara) take the alternative route (right at the fork) and follow the trail

 The barren rocks reminded me that I am indeed on top of a volcano.
 As waves of clouds started to engulf the mountains, it was time to head back.

-Autumn (mainly late-September to early October) is the peak season but by going early in the morning on a weekday, it allowed us to walk at our own pace and take many pictures.
-Sadly, the beautiful Showa Lake (seen below) must be bypassed due to the present closure of the route, but hopefully in the near future, it'll be safe to trek around again.
+The beautiful Showa Lake (pictured below) must be bypassed due to the present closure, but hopefully in the near future, it'll be safe to trek around again soon.

 half-deserved ashiyu (foot hot spring)